-- Furnaces and other gas appliances pollute homes with CO when their combustion systems exhaust improperly.
+- Furnaces and other fossil fuel appliances can pollute homes with CO when their combustion systems exhaust improperly.

-- Radon, a naturally occurring gas that emerges from the ground in some places, leads to lung cancer.
+- Radon, a naturally occurring gas that emerges from the ground in some places, has been known to lead to lung cancer.

 - Carbon dioxide (CO2) builds up when your home does not get adequate fresh air.

 Exposure symptoms to different substances can overlap.
 This is why you’ll be testing for everything.